DatSpygineer/GctkC/README.md

 Currently, no build tools are implemented!
 What to expect:
-- Gctk Project manager -> Tool for generating project for your game.
+- Gctk Project manager -> Tool for generating/building project for your game.
 - Gctk Texture tool -> Tool for converting texture formats.
 - Gctk Preprocessor -> Tool for generating metadata.
 - Gctk Editor -> Fully featured editor for the game engine.